Why are newborn sessions so expensive?

 I edit everything to perfection.
 Babies can have notoriously problematic skin; baby acne, peeling skin, bruises, jaundice, and very very red spots and uneven skin tone.
 This doesn’t just disappear with a click of a button, this is all hand edited.
 I make sure that parents look their best, I know we’re all running on the vapors of coffee and lack of sleep in this phase.
 I color correct, tone, re-color, and enhance all of the tiny details to make sure that these are images you will love forever.

 After your session, I go over galleries personally with all of my clients to make sure you are comfortable with your choices and choose what you love.
 I am here to make that an easy process for you and help you make your choices.
-I am here to create your wall pieces for you, this alone, takes another few hours.
+I am here to create your wall pieces and albums for you, this alone, takes another few hours.
 On average, depending on the session, I spend anywhere from ten to twenty or more hours with you as a client.
 And this is without factoring in ANY of the cost of what a session actually incurs.

 Let me break down the actual cost of what goes into a newborn session for you.
 (Really, any session, but we’re talking newborns here.)